 - Obstetrical and gynecologic care is a major component of the mission at Magee Women's Hospital; residents also benefit from full-service specialty consultation on-site, such as critical care medicine, internal medicine, general surgery, neonatology, and many others.

 - The R3 year encomprises some elective time which may be used to complete an international rotation: Trainees can continue and/or develop their commitment to women’s health globally during residency.

 The residency program is designed and continually re-evaluated to offer an optimal balance between academic/scholarly activities and clinical experience acquired through the supervised care of patients.
 All residents are required to complete a research project.
-The results of their efforts are presented at the Department's Research Day held in May of the R3 year.
+The results of their efforts are presented at the annual Residents' Research Day held in May of the R3 year.
 Many residents also present their work at national and regional conferences and go on to publish in peer-review journals.
 Residents give presentations at multiple departmental conferences during their training.
 Graduates of our program possess excellent skills at creating and giving presentations.

 Residents participate actively in the care of outpatient clinic patients (resident clinic), fulltime faculty private patients, and clinical faculty (private physicians) private patients.
 Residents participate in patient care based upon level-specific learning objectives.
 All patients are available for resident participation.
-All physicians with privileges at Magee-Womens Hospital of UPMC are expected to participate in resident training.
+All physicians with privileges at UPMC Magee-Womens Hospital are expected to participate in resident training.